 Supervisory Board members are proposed for election exclusively on the basis of their special skills and qualifications.
 Other attributes, such as gender, age, nationality or length of membership of the Supervisory Board of RATIONAL AG, have not been and will not be of any consequence for this decision.
-The Supervisory Board of RATIONAL AG has set itself a target concerning the proportion of women in the Supervisory Board within the meaning of the German Act on Equal Participation of Women and Men in Executive Positions in the Private and the Public Sector (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst) and has published this target in this report (see below).
-Beyond that, the Supervisory Board of RATIONAL AG will not set any concrete objectives for its composition in accordance with number 5.4.1 (2) of the German Corporate Governance Code and will not report on this in the Declaration of Corporate Governance in accordance with number 5.4.1 (3) of the Code.
+The intention is to continue to abide by this policy in future in order to retain experience and skills for the benefit of the company.
+For these reasons, and justified by the profile of skills and expertise of the members of the Supervisory Board, the Supervisory Board considers the implementation of a competent supervisory body to have been achieved.
+The Supervisory Board of RATIONAL AG has set itself a target concerning the proportion of women in the Supervisory Board within the meaning of the German Act on Equal Participation of Women and Men in Executive Positions in the Private and the Public Sector (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst) and has published this target in this declaration (see below).

 No conflicts of interest occurred in the past fiscal year.